Position

 What does a Catering Manager do?

-A Catering Manager oversees all aspects of food service operations for events.
+A Catering Manager oversees the planning and execution of food and beverage services for events.
 They work closely with clients to understand their needs and preferences.
-Catering Managers coordinate with chefs, servers, and other staff to ensure smooth service.
-They manage budgets, order supplies, and ensure food quality.
-Catering Managers also handle scheduling and logistics for events.
-They ensure that all food is prepared and served on time.
-This role requires strong organizational skills and attention to detail.
-Catering Managers must also be able to handle high-pressure situations with ease.
+Catering Managers coordinate with kitchen staff to prepare menus and ensure timely delivery.
+They manage budgets, order supplies, and maintain quality standards.
+This role requires strong organizational skills and the ability to handle multiple tasks simultaneously.

 View Catering Manager jobs nearby